mas-bandwidth/udp/006/README.md

 As close as I can get.
 I'm out of ideas for making the HTTP stuff any faster.
 I think I'm hitting IO limits on my machine.

-It's time to start going horizontal for the clients, so we have different source IP addresses hashing to cores on the server.
+It's time to start going horizontal for the clients, so we can have different source IP addresses hashing to different cores on the server.